temporalio/documentation/docs/java/activities.md

 ## Invoking Activities via `Workflow.newUntypedActivityStub`

-It is also possible to inoke Activities inside Workflows using `Workflow.newUntypedActivityStub`, meaning you can invoke them without referencing an interface it implements.
+It is also possible to invoke Activities inside Workflows using `Workflow.newUntypedActivityStub`, meaning you can invoke them without referencing an interface it implements.
 This is useful in scenarios where the Activity type is not known at compile time, or to invoke Activities implemented in different programming languages.